ptrgags/p5-sketchbook/AnimatedTangle/README.md

 A coral isn't one creature, but rather a colony of many small polyps (basically a mouth with tentacles).
 This animation is a stylized representation of the polyps.
 The tentacles retract quickly, as if in response to a threat, and cautiously open.

-Here's a photo I took of a coral at the Adventure Aquarium in New Jersey that shows some real-life polyps:
+Here's a photo I took of a coral colony at the Adventure Aquarium in New Jersey that shows some real-life polyps:

 ![photo of a coral from Adventure Aquarium](./figures/polyps.jpg)